-These Cranes have different types of Working Principle and Driving Media.
+These Cranes have different types of Working principles and Driving Media.

-A Hydraulic Crane can lift a heavy load up to 250 Ton in weight.
+A Hydraulic Crane can lift a heavy load of up to 250 Ton in weight.

 A Hydraulic Crane in its simplest form consists of a Vertical Post, Tie and Jib having Guiding Pulleys.

 The Jigger consists of a fixed Cylinder, having a Pulley Block and containing a Sliding Ram.

-A Chain or Wire Rope, one end of which is fixed, is taken round all the Pulleys of the two Blocks, through the Vertical Post and finally over the Guide Pulleys.
+A Chain or Wire Rope, one end of which is fixed, is taken round all the Pulleys of the two Blocks, through the Vertical Post, and finally over the Guide Pulleys.

 There is a pipe connection for supplying water under High Pressure to the fixed Cylinder of the Jigger.

 The Load to be lifted is suspended on the free end of the Wire Rope.
-Hence The Water, under High Pressure, is admitted into the Cylinder of Jigger.
+Hence The Water, under High Pressure, is admitted into the Cylinder of the Jigger.

 This outward movement of the Sliding Ram makes the Pulley Block move outwards.